sam2829/project-3-0s-and-Xs/README.md

 ![Go again screenshot](assets/screenshots/go-again-screenshot.png)

-If the player selects a grid position that is already been taken up by an 'x' or a '0' they will be informed that, that position has already been taken and to try again.
+If the player selects a grid position that has already been taken up by an 'x' or a '0' they will be informed that, this position has already been taken and to try again.

 ![Position taken screenshot](assets/screenshots/spot-taken-screenshot.png)